 Joe's experience includes the design and development of, and training for, a variety of systems: healthcare clinical and billing applications, document management, point-of-sale, inventory management, and customer relations management.
 He has also taught customer service, project management, business ethics, technical writing, and grammar.

-Preferred Tools & Models:
+Some Favorite Tools & Models:

 - In instructional design: personas, rapid prototyping, frequent usability testing